- Purchase the complete Expat Arrivals Seoul Guide (PDF)

 What is Seoul like for children?

 There are also plenty of public and international schools in the city.
-Expats generally choose to send their children to international schools, as the language of instruction at public schools is Korean.
+Expats generally select to send their children to international schools, as the language of instruction at public schools is Korean.
 There are many American and International Baccalaureate curriculum schools, as well as some Japanese and Chinese schools in the city.
-These schools come at a high cost but expats may be able to negotiate a school allowance into their contract.
+These schools come at a high cost, but expats may be able to negotiate a school allowance into their contract.

 Further reading